ccims/gropius-login-service/docs/index.md

 Given the [FAPI 2.0 Attacker Model](https://openid.net/specs/fapi-attacker-model-2_0-final.html), we have the same security goals _Authorization_, _Authentication_, and _Session Integrity_ but only under the attackers _A1 - Web Attacker_ and _A2 - Network Attacker_.

+## CSRF

+All state-changing requests for which the cookie is sent requires CSRF protection.
+We always require the session-bound CSRF token `cookie#csrf` for any such request.

+We require additional CSRF protection for flow-related state-changing requests to bind the requests to the correct flow.
+Therefore, we always require the flow-bound CSRF token `cookie#flow#id` for any such request.
+Please note that while the flow-bound CSRF token already would provide sufficient protection in flow-related state-changing requests, we still require the session-bound CSRF token to provide consistent protection for all state-changing requests.

+In addition to the flow-binding, we also require the correct flow step to be executed.
+Corresponding endpoints must check that the current step is correct.
+The history is stored in `cookie#flow#history`.

 ## Notes

 1. never manually visit `HTTP GET {gropius auth server}/auth/flow/login` but only via `HTTP GET {gropius auth server}/auth/flow/account`
 1. never manually visit `HTTP GET {gropius auth server}/auth/flow/register` but only via `HTTP GET {gropius auth server}/auth/flow/account`
+1. the gropius frontend, gropius login backend, and gropius login frontend must be deployed on the same origin due to used CSRF and CORS mechanisms